shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 As you can see, we're adding a new `OneToOneAssociationField`.
 Its parameters are the following, in correct order:

 * `propertyName`: The name of the property which should contain the associated entity of type `ExampleExtensionDefinition` in the `ProductDefinition`.
-Property names are usually camelCase (with first character lower cased)
+Property names are usually camelCase, with the first character being lower cased.
 * `storageName`: Use the `id` column here, which refers to the `id` field of your product.
 This will be used for the connection to your association.
 Storage names are always lowercase and snake_cased.
 * `referenceField`: In the `storageName` you defined one of the two connected columns, `id`.
 The name of the other column in the database, which you want to connect via this